react-cosmos/react-cosmos/docs/plugins/cosmos-plugins.md

 ### Boolean Input Plugin

-This is a [UI plugin](ui-plugins.md) that turns boolean inputs in the [control panel](https://github.com/react-cosmos/react-cosmos/blob/main/docs/usage/fixtures.md#fixture-controls) from a true/false button to a checkbox input.
+This is a [UI plugin](ui-plugins.md) that turns boolean inputs in the [Control Panel](/docs/usage/user-interface.md#control-panel) from a true/false button to a checkbox input.

 ```bash
 npm i -D react-cosmos-plugin-boolean-input